 Sailing to Saipan, Gosper loaded over 1,000 reserve combat troops and got underway for Okinawa again, arriving off the beaches 1 May.
 Until 10 July she stayed at anchor at Kerama Retto, caring for the casualties and helping to fight off the air raids incessantly mounted by the Japanese.
 She sailed to Buckner Bay, on the east side of Okinawa, 10 July, and from there joined a convoy to Ulithi, Pearl Harbor, and San Francisco, where she arrived 7 August 1945.

 Under repair when the war ended, Gosper was pressed into use carrying occupation forces to the Far East.
 She sailed 26 August for the Philippines, anchoring at Manila 15 September.
 There she took on board, because of her medical facilities, a large group of American, British, and Canadian servicemen who had been prisoners of war on Japanese-held islands, some since 1941.
 She carried these veterans via Pearl Harbor to Seattle, where she arrived 12 October.
 Gosper then joined the "Magic Carpet" fleet for the gigantic task of bringing home the combat-weary soldiers from the Pacific, sailing from Seattle 26 October.
 She made two passages to Pearl Harbor and back, carrying veterans, and departed 8 February 1946 for the East Coast, via the Panama Canal.
 Gosper arrived Newport News, Va., 24 February 1946, and decommissioned 10 April 1946.
-She was subsequently returned to the Maritime Commission and placed in the National Defense Reserve Fleet in the James River, Va., where she remains.
+She was subsequently returned to the Maritime Commission (later the Maritime Administration)and placed in the National Defense Reserve Fleet in the Lee Hall, James River, Va., area, on 17 April 1946.

-Gosper received one battle star for World War II service.
+Gosper received one battle star for her World War II service.